abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Input Breadboard subsystem.md

 # Input Breadboard Subsystem
 ## Subsystem Function:
 The breadboard subsystem serves as a method for the user to interact with the project.
 The user will be given several circuit components, including resistors, capacitors, and other circuit components.
 This subsystem will be integrated into the body of the car, so no separate housing is required.
 The blocks will contain real circuit components and will be designed so that they are easily interconnected.
 These components will be connected to a mutli-function sensor circuit.
 This circuit will analyze the circuit the user builds and will measure either the resistance or the capacitance.
 The circuit will then send that data to a microcontroller to be analyzed and utilized in the rest of the project.
-Using these sensor circuit is also safer, as there is no risk of accidentally putting too much current through a component and comprising the subsystem.
-Also on this breadboard will be some switches, buttons, and other general input components.
-These will be hardwired in, and will control the outputs assigned to other subsystems.
+Using these sensor circuit is also safer, as there is no risk of accidentally putting too much current through a component and comprimising the subsystem.

 ## Constraints/Specification:
 | Description   | Constraints/Specification:   | Source |